isaaceindhoven/composer-velocita/README.md

 ### Installing

-Installation and configuration of the Velocita plugin is global, which means you can use it for all projects that use Composer without having to install it separately.
+Installation and configuration of the Velocita plugin is global, so you can use it for all projects that use Composer without having to add it as a requirement to your `composer.json`.

 ```
 composer global require isaac/composer-velocita